This post may contain affiliate links, please see my disclosure policy to learn more.

 Combine 1 tablespoon cornstarch with 1 tablespoon cold water, add to the pan, whisk and cook until everything thickens.
 You can add more or less cornstarch depending on how thick you’d like the gravy.
 Simmer over medium-high heat, until thickened.

 - 1 4 lb whole chicken, giblets removed

 - salt and pepper to taste

 - 1 Tbsp garlic powder, or to taste

 - ½ cup butter, divided

 - 1 stalk celery, leaves removed

 - Preheat oven to 350°.

 - Season chicken generously inside and out with salt and pepper and garlic powder.
-Place 3 tablespoons butter in the chicken cavity.
+Place 3 tablespoons of butter in the chicken cavity.
 Cut the celery into 3 or 4 pieces.
 Place celery and garlic cloves in the chicken cavity.
 Arrange dollops of the remaining butter around the chicken's exterior and under the skin.
 Place chicken in a roasting pan.

-- Bake uncovered 1 hour and 35 minutes in the preheated oven, to a minimum internal temperature of 165°.
+- Bake uncovered for 1 hour and 35 minutes in the preheated oven, to a minimum internal temperature of 165°.
 Remove from heat, and baste with the drippings.
 Cover with aluminum foil, and allow to rest 10-15 minutes before serving.